-When you’re addressing a group of players who may not share the same pronouns, try to avoid using gendered language (eg. say “team” rather than “girls” or “ladies”).
+When you’re addressing a group of players who may not share the same pronouns, try to avoid using gendered language (eg. say “team”, "diggers", "goals" rather than “girls” or “ladies”).

 Contemporary transphobic narratives often imply that trans people (usually trans women) have an inherent and unfair advantage but this simply isn’t true.
 Some women (both cis and trans) are tall and/or strong but it’s a myth that all trans women are.
 Women come in all shapes and sizes.
 Indeed, all bodies differ across many characteristics.
 The ‘fair’ thing to do is to maximise inclusion, remove barriers to trans participation in sport and create space for everyone to enjoy football.